-Written by Kim Walls, M.S., Founder & CEO of Episencial
+Written by Kim Walls, M.S., of Beb Organic

 Though your child’s skin will eventually perform all of the functions of your skin, her skin is quite different from yours in ways that are not immediately evident.
 The most important difference is that the functional development of baby skin is delayed.
 It is most vulnerable during the first year, and remains extremely delicate during the early years of life.
 Your skin can perform more effectively and easily.
 Your skin is also stronger and more resistant to environmental irritants and contaminants.

 has more surface area per pound of bodyweight,

 and its immune boosting capacity is still developing.

 Though the skin is your body’s largest organ, it is not always obvious just how many jobs and responsibilities the skin has.
 Here are the broad strokes about how your skin (and your child’s) keeps you healthy.

 Skin creates a barrier between the internal body and the eternal environment, protecting the internal organs from bacteria, virus, fungi and a multitude of additional contaminants.

 It maintains a healthy balance of surface microorganisms that both help and hinder in the skin’s functions.